The short answer is yes. Your child is at risk of substance use and other common issues faced by teens because all children are at risk.

 It’s true that certain factors—such as poor academic performance, a mental or behavioral health issue, questioning sexual orientation, trauma, lack of parental monitoring, or a history of family substance issues1—can increase a child’s risk.
-But the truth is no matter how much you support or shelter your child, she will face situations and stresses that can open the door to substance abuse and other serious issues.
+But the truth is no matter how much you support or shelter your child, they will face situations and stresses that can open the door to substance use and other serious issues.
 And sometimes, all it takes is one moment’s lack of judgment to impact the rest of your child’s life.

 Remember, you are your child’s #1 influence—and seeing the risks is the first step to keeping your child safe from drugs and alcohol.